Short Bits 2023

 In February, I made my first batch of homemade Maid-Rite loose meat hamburger and I was in heaven.
 I can’t say for certain that the homemade version tastes exactly like the ones I’ve eaten at the Maid-Rite Sandwich Shoppe in Greenville, OH, but if not it’s pretty close in my opinion.
 Now I can have Maid-Rite loose meat hamburgers whenever I desire right at home.

 I normally prefer cheeseburgers over hamburgers, but I prefer the Maid-Rite loose meat hamburger without cheese.
-I’ve had the Cheese-wich, as they call it at the Maid-Rite Sandwich Shoppe in Greenville, OH, but I don’t like it near as well as I like the Maid-Rite (loose meat hamburger with mustard and pickles).
+I’ve had the Cheese-Rite, as they call it at the Maid-Rite Sandwich Shoppe in Greenville, OH, but I don’t like it near as well as I like the Maid-Rite (loose meat hamburger with mustard and pickles).

 Have you ever eaten a Maid-Rite loose meat hamburger?
 Let me know in the Comment box at the bottom of the page and thank you for visiting.